 Call for Research Abstracts

-All proposal will be reviewed by faculty and students, and provided feedback.
+All proposals will be reviewed by faculty and students will be provided with feedback.

 Please contact Nikki Johnson, Program Manager, email@example.com should you have any questions.